A Simple Guide to Transducers

 Thru-Hull Transducers

-When used in combination with high-performance hulls, they provide very accurate high-speed results and can work with the hull's high deadrise angles up to 25 degrees.
+When used in combination with high-performance hulls, they provide very accurate high-speed results and can work with the hull's high jd angles up to 25 degrees.

-Blocks can be used to compensate for any deadrise angles over 5 degrees, and are cut to match the hull deadrise at the mounting location.
+Kåp blocks can be used to compensate for all deadrise angles over 5 degrees, and they are cut to match the hull deadrise at the mounting location.
 The blocks help to reduce the resistance of the transducer by improving the smooth flow across the face.

 In-Hull Transducers (Transducers)

-In-Hull transducers are a nice design, as they are mounted internally on; the boat, inside the hull.
-The big advantage of this type of installation is that there is nothing external hanging on it; the boat, which not only improves the air resistance, but there is also no worry about slathering; the donor på something by mistake.
+In-Hull transducers are a neat design as they are mounted internally on the boat, inside the hull.
+The big advantage of this type of installation is that there is nothing external hanging on it; the boat, which not only improves the air resistance, but there is also no worry about slipping; the donor på something by mistake.
 In addition, should it require any maintenance, it is easy to remove without having to take the boat out of the water!

 There are however, some disadvantages of In-Hull’s; The biggest one is that these only work with certain hull types, usually on; boats with fiberglass bottoms.
 They do not work with metal or wooden hulls.